SoftwareHeritage/swh-graph/docs/git2graph.md

 Limitations
 -----------

-Snapshot PID calculation is not fully compatible with the [spec](https://docs.softwareheritage.org/devel/apidoc/swh.model.html#swh.model.identifiers.snapshot_identifier), because currently only HEAD is considered as a symbolic reference.
-Other symbolic refs, if present, will be ignored, potentially leading to a different snapshot PID than what Software Heritage will obtain.
+Snapshot SWHID calculation is not fully compatible with the [spec](https://docs.softwareheritage.org/devel/apidoc/swh.model.html#swh.model.identifiers.snapshot_identifier), because currently only HEAD is considered as a symbolic reference.
+Other symbolic refs, if present, will be ignored, potentially leading to a different snapshot SWHID than what Software Heritage will obtain.
 This is due to a limitation of libgit2, that at the time of writing doesn't allow to list all symbolic references.

-The graph structure is not affected, but looking up obtained snapshots by PID on the main Software Heritage archive might fail.
+The graph structure is not affected, but looking up obtained snapshots by SWHID on the main Software Heritage archive might fail.